Complying with Chemical Substance Legislation

 Managing Environmental Risks

-Hikone Plant Scrubber (exhaust cleaning device)
+Hikone Site Scrubber (exhaust cleaning device)

-Hikone Plant Scrubber (exhaust cleaning device)
+Hikone Site Scrubber (exhaust cleaning device)

 Advanced scrubbers (exhaust cleaning devices) are installed at all laboratory and research facilities handling the chemical substances used by our semiconductor production equipment business.
 After contaminants have been removed from the exhaust gas, it is discharged into the outdoor air.
 Facility staff are also working to reduce risk factors by regularly analysing exhaust particles and inspecting equipment.